ngerakines/commitment/PULL_REQUEST_TEMPLATE.md

-# Two things must be done if you add new messages to the project:
+# Three things must be done if you add new messages to the project:

 ## 1. please sort the list of commit messages before you submit the pull request.